djpowell/lein-libdir/README.md

 * `:path` - A string containing the relative path of the target lib dir.
 If omitted, the default is "lib".
-* `filter` - A regular expression which must match on file names of jar file names to be copied or a function which should be a predicate accepting java.io.File objects and returning whether it should be copied or not.
+* `:filter` - A regular expression which must match on file names of jar file names to be copied or a function which should be a predicate accepting java.io.File objects and returning whether it should be copied or not.
 The default is to copy all files.